hergaiety/blog/source/_posts/polyphasic-sleep-and-passion.md

 ---
 title: What Polyphasic Sleep Taught Me About Passion
-subtitle: Valuing your time.
+description: Valuing your time.
 Growing with those who wish to grow with you.
 date: 2017/04/06
 tags:
   - Life